distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 ## Asset vs KPI Futarchy: The Comparison

-Futarchy is a governance mechanism proposed by Robin Hanson which employs prediction markets to make decisions.
+Futarchy is a governance mechanism [proposed by Robin Hanson](https://mason.gmu.edu/~rhanson/futarchy2013.pdf) which employs prediction markets to make decisions.
 Instead of voting, participants trade in markets designed to forecast the outcome of choosing one path versus another.
-The core idea is to harness the diverse specialised knowledge latent among market actors to predict the *impact* of decisions before they are made.
+The core idea is to harness the diverse specialised knowledge latent among market actors to predict the *impact* of each governance proposal.

 There are two primary ways to set up these prediction markets:

-1.  **Asset Futarchy:** Creates markets predicting the future value of the project's governance token.
+1.  **Asset Futarchy:** Creates markets predicting the value of the project's token, conditional on a governance proposal being accepted.
 These predictions are usually denominated in a quote asset, like a USD stablecoin (e.g., USDC).
-2.  **KPI Futarchy:** Creates markets predicting the future value of a specific Key Performance Indicator (KPI) the organization wants to optimize.
+2.  **KPI Futarchy:** Creates markets predicting the future value of a specific Key Performance Indicator (KPI) the organization wants to optimize, conditional on a proposal being accepted.
 This requires creating synthetic tokens – 'long' and 'short' – representing the KPI's value.
 These tokens eventually redeem for collateral (usually a stablecoin) based on the final KPI value at a set resolution date.

     *   *Example:* Imagine a KPI for 'monthly active users' with a target range of 0 to 300.
 If the actual users at resolution are 200, the 'long' tokens might redeem for 200/300 = 0.66 USDC each, and 'short' tokens for (300-200)/300 = 0.33 USDC each (assuming $1 total collateral per long/short pair).

 Each proposal's "KPI market" is made conditional on that proposal being accepted, by only resolving it if the proposal is accepted, otherwise cancelling it.
 The price of each proposal's long token therefore conveys the market's prediction of the KPI's value at resolution, conditional on that proposal being accepted.
 I.e. it is the market's prediction of the proposal's impact on the KPI (subject to some caveats).

-We can therefore decide which proposals to accept on the basis of which are expected to yield the highest KPI value (e.g. monthly active users), by accepting proposals that have the highest long token price (this is a slight simplification).
+We can therefore decide which proposals to accept on the basis of which are expected to yield the highest KPI value (e.g. monthly active users), by accepting proposals that have the highest long token price.
 A similar principle holds for asset futarchy, however instead of selecting proposals according to their long token price, as we do in KPI futarchy, we select them according to their asset price, denominated in a USD stablecoin.

 Asset Futarchy can be viewed as a specific type of KPI Futarchy where the KPI is essentially the project's long-term revenue, denominated in USD, based on the assumption that revenue is the main driver of the asset's demand.